There are a number of different medicines that can relieve breathlessness. You can discuss this with your GP or a doctor or nurse at the hospital.

 Painkillers can sometimes be used to help relieve breathlessness.
-For example, the painkiller morphine can be given in tablet or liquid form, or by injection under the skin.
+For example morphine can be taken in tablet or liquid form, or by injection under the skin.

 Sedative drugs can help to relieve anxiety and panic, which some people experience because of their breathlessness.

 Steroids can help reduce inflammation in the airways of the lungs, which then helps to reduce breathlessness.